ivanakhoo/BerryBubble/README.md

 ### Features

-- Overlay for search bar and widen it
+- Expand report user

 - Buttons for grad years for search selection

-- UI
+- Consolidate buttons into icons

-- Modify Projects cards and Details Page
+- Put remaining buttons into the three dots

 ### Cleanup
 - Get main dashboards to show rows of users